danhermes/xamarin-book-examples/README.md

 Xamarin.Android  <br/>
 Xamarin.iOS <br/>

-The first two solutions in each chapter folder are for cross-platform Xamarin.Forms apps (Android, iOS, Windows Phone), and the second two solutions contain platform-specific code for Android and iOS only.
+The first two solutions are for cross-platform Xamarin.Forms apps (Android, iOS, Windows Phone), and the second two solutions contain platform-specific code for Android and iOS only - in every chapter.

 In other words, <i>it's all here</i>.